Rubixblockchain/Rubix/README.md

 RuBiX is a blockchain project with the goal of offering secured messaging, Darksend, masternodes and an overall pleasing experience to the user.

 ### Blockchain Technology
-The RuBiX [CCASH] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
+The RuBiX [RBX] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-RuBiX [CCASH] uses peer-to-peer blockchain technology developed by RuBiX to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
-RuBiX [CCASH] is the name of open source software which enables the use of this protocol.
+RuBiX [RBX] uses peer-to-peer blockchain technology developed by RuBiX to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+RuBiX [RBX] is the name of open source software which enables the use of this protocol.

 ### Custom Difficulty Retarget Algorithm “VRX”